-- the statement of financial position as at 31 December 2023; - the following statements for 2023: the statements of comprehensive income, the statements of changes in equity and the statements of cash flows; and - the notes to the financial statements, including material accounting policy information.
+- the statement of financial position as at 31 December 2024; - the following statements for 2024: the statements of comprehensive income, changes in equity and cash flows; and - the notes to the financial statements, including material accounting policy information and other explanatory information.

-The financial reporting framework applied in the preparation of the financial statements is EU-IFRS and the relevant provisions of Part 9 of Book 2 of the Dutch Civil Code.
+The financial reporting framework applied in the preparation of the financial statements is IFRS Accounting Standards as adopted by the European Union and the relevant provisions of Part 9 of Book 2 of the Dutch Civil Code.